How Much Does It Cost to Hire a Bookkeeper in Canada?

 • Hire an external bookkeeping service: a professional service firm that provides bookkeeping services

 These options have a broad range of costs, from approximately $20-$50 an hour for a part-time, self-employed bookkeeper to roughly $4,000 a month plus overhead costs for a full-time, in-house bookkeeper.
+These costs are also influenced by the markets in which the business and the service provider/employee are located.
+Toronto and Vancouver, with their high cost of living, necessarily involve higher rates for many types of employees/service providers, including bookkeepers.

 How much does it cost to hire a bookkeeper

 Hiring an external bookkeeping service often sits somewhere in the middle, costing between $500 and $2,000 per month.
 There are pros and cons attached to each option, so in this article, we will dive in and compare them.
-But first, let’s clarify why hiring a bookkeeper is so important.

-Your Bookkeeper's Role
+Another Cost Consideration: Your Bookkeeper's Role

 A bookkeeper records an organization's day-to-day financial activities so its leadership (and accountants) can use the information to make better business decisions

-Typical bookkeeping tasks include:
+General bookkeeping tasks include:

 • Recording financial transactions (like payments and billing)